 In recent years, S parameters have become an integral part of signal and power integrity design, analysis, simulation, failure investigation, compliance, sign-off and measurements of high-speed digital interfaces.
 This course focuses on the practical side of S parameters and includes dozens of examples from simulations and measurements.
 Many high-frequency phenomena are studied and the way they are expressed in S parameters.
 The engineers will acquire the powerful S parameters tool for signal integrity design, while managers will acquire a powerful tool for testing signal integrity in a very short time.

 The topics include:

-All professional engineers that are involved in design, qualification and manufacturing of products which contain high frequencies/ high-speed interfaces, such as: RF, microwave, board design, signal integrity, layout, verification, integration, system and process manufacturer engineers.
+All engineers that are involved in design, qualification and manufacturing of products which contain high-speed digital interfaces (high frequencies), such as board design, signal/power integrity, layout, verification, integration, RF, microwave, system, and process manufacturer engineers.

 The course includes extensive practical and theoretical background, examples from simulations and measurements, open discussions, briefing on common specifications etc.

 Course Duration: 4 days (36 hours) from 8:30-17:30